RobertL31/fuddly/docs/source/tutorial.rst

    fmk.stop()

-For more information on how to manually make modification on data, refer to the section :ref:`tuto:disruptors`
+For more information on how to manually make modification on data, refer to the section :ref:`tuto:operators`

 Implementing a Data Model and Defining a Project Environment